Down-step statistics in generalized Dyck paths: Down-step statistics: A generating function approach

-With the substitution $x = z(1-z)^{k}$ as used in \cite[Section 3.3]{Gessel:2016:lagrange} to deal with the Fuss--Catalan family, we can show (see~\cite[Chapter~6]{Selkirk:2019:MSc}) that the generating function for $k_t$-Dyck paths simplifies to the expression $S_t(x) = (1-z)^{-t-1}$.
-This can also be checked by applying Cauchy's integral formula to $(1-z)^{-t-1}$ with the substitution to obtain \eqref{eq:gen-fuss-catalan} -- also see Lemma~\ref{lem:cauchy} below.
+we can show (see~\cite[Chapter~6]{Selkirk:2019:MSc}) that the generating function for $k_t$-Dyck paths simplifies to the expression $S_t(x) = (1-z)^{-t-1}$.
 Throughout this section this substitution will be used to simplify expressions and thus extract coefficients in an easier manner.